 Visors and Grills: Visors are used to shield the light assemblies from sun glare and improve visibility.
 Depending on the application of the traffic light system, visors may be tailored in their design to the road layout with the intent of reducing confusion for drivers.
 Cut-away, tunnel and full circle visors may each be commissioned to ensure that the traffic light signals are only viewable by traffic in intended lanes to enhance safety.

-For advice and enquiries, contact our friendly, expert team today to discuss your project requirements.
+contact our expert team today to discuss your project requirements.